Just announced: ContentDiscovery brings performance marketing to CTV

-Sometimes, who we are contributes to our experience, and so it is with CTV content.
-Content drives how users engage with it, and that, in turn, drives creation of at least some ad holes.
-We’ll first look at average session duration across a collection of US channels delivered to a number of CTV distribution platforms.
+Content drives how users engage with CTV and impacts at least a few ad gaps.
+We’ll look at average session duration across a collection of U.S. channels delivered to a number of CTV distribution platforms.

-Different channels have significantly different characteristics; some engage users to have long viewing sessions (such as marathon channels) and some do not.
-Unsurprisingly, channels with long viewing sessions have fewer ad holes, measured in the figure below using the use rate.
+Different channels have significantly different characteristics; some engage users to have long viewing sessions (e.g., marathon channels) and some do not.
+Unsurprisingly, channels with long viewing sessions have fewer ad gaps, measured in the figure below using the use rate.
 Viewers of longer sessions are less likely to leave at any ad break they encounter, compared to viewers of short sessions, who leave after encountering fewer ad breaks.

 So the rate of abandonment of requested ads, which is a significant driver of use rate reduction, will be lower.
 Perhaps even more interesting is the fact that some channels induce three times longer sessions than others!
 The trend of the use rate can vary up to 10% over this range, which is a significant differential when thought about as a change in revenue.